Carpal Tunnel Syndrome

-Carpal tunnel syndrome occurs when the median nerve is compressed because of swelling of the nerve or tendons or both.
+Carpal tunnel syndrome occurs when the median nerve is compressed because of swelling of the nerve or tendons or a combination of factors that put pressure on the median nerve.
 The median nerve provides sensation to the palm side of the thumb, index, middle finger, and the inside half of the ring finger.
 It also gives power to, or innervates, muscles in the forearm and hand that allow a pincher grasp (the ability to grasp an object between the thumb and forefinger).
 When this nerve becomes impinged, or pinched, numbness, tingling, and sometimes pain of the affected fingers and hand may occur and radiate into the forearm.

-While there are many possible causes of carpal tunnel syndrome, the vast majority of people with the condition have no known cause.
+While there are many possible causes of carpal tunnel syndrome, the vast majority of people with the condition have no known cause (although there may be a congenital predisposition, such that the carpal tunnel is simply narrower in some people than in others).
 Any condition that puts pressure on the median nerve at the wrist can cause the syndrome.
 We do know that excessive repetitive movements of the wrists and hands (such as uninterrupted prolonged typing) can trigger the symptoms of carpal tunnel syndrome.
 Untreated, the symptoms can become chronic, but when detected early, carpal tunnel syndrome can be treated more easily and recovery is possible in a few months.
 Severe carpal tunnel syndrome can also be treated, but recovery may take up to a year or longer and may not be complete.

 What Are the Symptoms of Carpal Tunnel Syndrome?